 Utah Spinal Cord and Neck Injury Lawyers

 Our nationally recognized spinal cord injury law firm has an extensive, proven track record of successfully representing victims of catastrophic injuries.
 We have the skills and resources to build a strong, persuasive case for the financial recovery you need to get the best possible care.
-Our seasoned litigators are known for going toe-to-toe with large insurance companies in our relentless pursuit of justice for accident victims.™
+Our seasoned litigators are known for going toe-to-toe with large insurance companies on behalf of accident victims who deserve the relentless pursuit of justice.

 If you have sustained a spinal cord injury caused by someone else’s negligence, talk to a compassionate and skilled attorney at Swenson & Shelley today.
 We’ll review your best options in a free, no-obligation consultation.